Listing Suppressed for Policy Compliance but Unclear Reason

 For simple issues like a missing attribute or a non compliant image, you can often fix the problem and see your listing reinstated within a few hours to 24 hours.
 More complex issues requiring document review or a Plan of Action will take longer.

-2. What’s the difference between a suppressed listing and a removed listing?
+2. What’s the difference between a suppressed listing, a removed listing, and a blocked listing?

 A suppressed listing is hidden from search but the page still exists; it’s usually due to a minor content error you can fix yourself.
-A removed (or “yanked”) listing is taken down completely for a more serious policy violation and often requires a formal appeal to be reinstated.
+A removed (or “yanked”) listing is taken down completely for a more serious policy violation and often requires a formal appeal.
+A blocked listing was never published in the first place, typically because of category gating or brand restrictions.
+Each status demands a different response.

 3. Will a suppressed listing hurt my Account Health Rating (AHR)?